KVSlab/VaMPy/docs/source/tutorials.rst

 .. figure:: la.png

-  Figure 6: The surface model considered in this tutorial, where we have marked two of the four pulmonary veins, the left atrial appendage, and the mitral valve.
+  Figure 6: The surface model considered in this tutorial, where we have pointed out two of the four pulmonary veins, the left atrial appendage, and the mitral valve.

 Therefore, to ensure that the hemodynamics are captured sufficiently inside the left atrial appendage, we will perform mesh generation with refinement of this particular region.
 To manually refine a region on the geometry, the user may provide the ``--refine-region True`` flag, or ``-r True`` for short.